You’ve paid off your house – or realized that you never will.

 Why not look at IRS guidelines for required minimum withdrawals from 401ks?
 If you are 70, the required minimum withdrawal is based on an assumption that you will live 27.4 years.
 The figure adjusts every year.
 The calculations are done to make sure that you never run out of money – not that you will always have “enough” but that you will never have none.

-What if you calculated your Social Security the same way?
-You do not know what the chained cost of living adjustment will be, only that it will be less than actual inflation.
-You do not know how much your 401k will earn either – though it will almost certainly earn more.
-The average Social Security retirement benefit is $1,494/month (2018), $17,928/year.
+What if you calculated your Social Security in the same way?
+You do not know what the chained cost of living adjustment will be for Social Security, only that it will be less than actual inflation.
+You do not know how much your 401k will earn either – though it will almost certainly earn more than inflation.
+In 2018, the average Social Security retirement benefit was $1,494/month or $17,928/year.
 If at age 70 you assume, as the 401k calculations do, that you will live another 27.4 years, your Social Security “base” is $491,227.
 If you treat that like a 401k, how much would you withdraw in the first year? $17,307.

 Save Not Spend